mathworks-ref-arch/matlab-aws-s3/Documentation/EncryptionSupport.md

 # Encryption Support

-This document describes the types of encryption supported by AWS S3™ using this package in addition to other related information.
+This document describes the types of encryption supported by Amazon S3™ using this package in addition to other related information.

 ## Supported encryption schemes